-- 1. A master's degree in nursing from an accredited program (NLNAC or CCNE). - 2.
-Satisfactory completion of the following courses at the Master's level: Advanced Health Assessment - 3 semester hours - Advanced Health Assessment (Clinical or Lab) 1 semester hour Advanced Pathophysiology - 3 semester hours - Advanced Pharmacology 3 semester hours. - 3.
-Eligibility to practice as a Registered Nurse in Tennessee or the state in which clinical assignments are completed.
-Application for licensure/ authorization must be obtained during the first semester following admission to the program. - 4.
-Overall G.P.A. of 3.0 on a 4.0 scale. - 5.
+- 1. A master's degree in nursing from an accredited program (NLNAC or CCNE). - Satisfactory completion of the following courses at the Master's level: Advanced Health Assessment - 3 semester hours Advanced Health Assessment (Clinical or Lab) - 1 semester hour Advanced Pathophysiology - 3 semester hours - A l l D l l 2 2 2 1 1 1 0 1 - Advanced Pharmacology 3 semester hours. - Eligibility to practice as a Registered Nurse in Tennessee or the state in which clinical assignments are completed.
+Application for licensure/ authorization must be obtained during the first semester following admission to the program.

+- 4. Overall G.P.A. of 3.0 on a 4.0 scale. - 5.
 TOEFL score of 600 if native language is not English. - 6.
 A written document prepared by the applicant that includes a resume, a discussion of prior professional experience, future goals, and reasons for pursuing graduate study. - 7.
 Letters of recommendation from at least three persons (a minimum of one academic) familiar with the applicant's academic professional background, and experience in nursing practice, specifying in detail the applicant's capabilities for graduate study and future practice as an advanced practice nurse.

 Family Nurse Practitioner Certificate Curriculum

-NURS 5601 Family Nurse Practitioner I
+NURS 5601 Family Nurse Practitioner I 3

 NURS 5602 Family Nurse Practitioner I - Clinical 2

-NURS 5603 Family Nurse Practitioner II
+NURS 5603 Family Nurse Practitioner II 3

 NURS 5604 Family Nurse Practitioner II - Clinical 4

 NURS 5605 Family Nurse Practitioner III 3

-Family Nurse Practitioner III - Clinical
+NURS 5606 Family Nurse Practitioner III - Clinical

-Advanced Family NP Practicum
+NURS 5609 Advanced Family NP Practicum 4

-Credit Hours
+Total Credit Hours 21

 Total Contact Hours - Advance Family NP

-Clinical/Practicum780 hours
+Clinical/Practicum

 Doctor of Philosophy